ovh/docs/pages/web_cloud/web_hosting/ssl_letsencrypt/guide.en-sg.md

 Let's Encrypt is a free, automated, open, non-profit certification authority.
 You can find more information on <https://letsencrypt.org/en/about/>.

-**Find out how to activate or regenerate a free Let's Encrypt SSL certificate on your OVHcloud Web Hosting plan.**
+**Find out how to activate or regenerate a free Let's Encrypt SSL certificate on your OVHcloud web hosting plan.**

 ## Requirements